Grob's Attack: History and usage

-Perhaps the highest-profile game to feature the Grob was when Michael Basman defeated grandmaster and renowned theorist John Nunn with it in 1978.
+Perhaps the highest-profile game to feature the Grob was when Michael Basman defeated grandmaster John Nunn with it in 1978.
 The Grob was also forced upon Anatoly Karpov by former Soviet premier Mikhail Gorbachev in a friendly match against Susan Polgar in Lindsborg, Kansas 2005.
 Gorbachev made the ceremonial first move and played 1.g4.
 Normally players can simply retract ceremonial moves they do not like.
-In this case Gorbachev insisted Karpov play on, saying he wanted to "cause some difficulties for the older player."
+In this case Gorbachev insisted Karpov play on, saying he wanted to "cause some difficulties for the older player".

 The Grob was included in the opening book for the superfinal of the 12th Top Chess Engine Championship season (April–July 2018).
 Both finalists, Stockfish and Komodo, evaluated the position after 1.g4 as providing a clear advantage for Black, and both failed to defend the White position.